Home » Collection » The Adoration of the Magi

 The Three Kings, resplendent in their royal robes, kneel before the Christ Child, symbolising the rule of the divine over the earthly.
 The detail and colour of the robes shows are expertly rendered, as are the solemn faces of the Kings.
 The Christ Child himself is almost smiling, as he leans toward the Kings from the safety of Mary’s sure hands.
 Behind the Kings two curious shepherds peer from behind a pillar, as angels hover above the manger beside the star that has guided the Magi to the Christ Child.
 The artist infuses the scene with holiness and humanity.

 Further evidence of the artist’s mastery are the scenes behind the adoration.
-We have a riders watering their horses in a river; typical low country style houses in front of a lake or river, and high atop a hill a fortified Burgundian castle – all rendered in with fine detail and realism.
+We have riders watering their horses in a river; typical low country style houses in front of a lake or river, and high atop a hill a fortified Burgundian castle – all rendered in with fine detail and realism.
 These familiar scenes would have made the Adoration relevant for place and time it was commissioned.

 Behind all of this the sky is a clear blue, The sun is just below the horizon, not to be outshone by the Son of Man.